publiccodenet/about/activities/communication/blogging.md

 All blogposts should include at least one relevant image, to make them more engaging.

-5. Approvals.

-Tag the communciations coordinator on the pull request for your blogpost for a final proofread.
+5. Approvals: tag the communications coordinator on the pull request for your blogpost for a final proofread.

 ## Further reading